 Letter Template Packet

-Do you need letter templates to correspond with your Association regarding your Texas HOA issue?
+Do you need letter templates to correspond with your Association regarding your TEXAS HOA ISSUE?
 Below is a list of EXTREMELY THOROUGH letters you won’t find on any other website giving tips on how to fight your HOA in Texas.
-For those who support our Mission of protecting homeowner rights, we’ve crafted these ORIGINAL documents to let your Association know that you mean BUSINESS.
+For those who support our Mission of protecting homeowner rights, we’ve crafted these ORIGINAL documents, available as a packet, to let your Association know that you mean BUSINESS.

 - Records Request

 - Appeal to Board/ACC/ARC Decision